You have about 80,000 hours in your career: 40 hours per week, 50 weeks per year, for 40 years.

 The annual risk of an all-out nuclear exchange is small, but it’s not zero: more countries are armed than ever, and there is always the chance of an accident or malfunction.
 The average of several expert surveys is an annual probability of 0.4%.

-Compounded over our lives and the lives of our children, this adds up to a substantial chance of a catastrophe potentially more devastating than climate change.
+Compounded over our lives and the lives of our children, this adds up to a substantial chance of an enormous catastrophe,

 Besides killing most people living in urban areas, the resulting fires could lift enough ash into the air to obscure the sun and reduce global temperatures for years, leading to widespread famine.

 Within months, this would not only kill most people alive today, but it could also lead to a collapse of civilisation itself.
-We think a permanent collapse is very unlikely, but when we consider the scale of the consequences — the loss of all future generations — that risk may be the worst thing about a nuclear conflict.
+We think a permanent collapse is very unlikely, but when we consider the scale of the consequences — the loss of our children, grandchildren, and all future generations — that risk may be the worst thing about a nuclear conflict.

-But the possibility of extreme climate change and nuclear winter are just two examples of a broader trend.
+But the possibility of nuclear winter is just one example of a broader trend.

 Technology has given this generation unprecedented power to shape history.
 The consequences of the decisions we make today about nuclear weapons, genetic engineering, artificial intelligence, space settlement, and other emerging technologies could ripple forward for thousands of years, with either enormously positive or enormously negative consequences.